-Furthermore, resist the temptation to excuse some students from class while you conference with others.
-Instead, organize your class in such a way that students always have something writing to do: brainstorming, drafting, rewriting, responding to each other's work, or time in which they prepare for their presentations.
+Furthermore, as mentioned elsewhere in this guide, please do not excuse some students from class while you conference with others.
+Instead, organize your class in such a way that students always have something writing to do: brainstorming, drafting, rewriting, responding to each other's work, or preparing for their presentations.
 You should organize different work groups for this purpose.